korivernon/intro-to-html/README.md

 # intro-to-html
-Simple HTML Web Programming Tutorial
+Simple HTML Web Programming Tutorial!

 ## First Thing's First
+1. Make a GitHub Account!
-You have to install a code editor so that you can edit your code!
+2. Install a code editor so that you can edit your code!
 The easiest editor to install that will be able to handle basic operations is Visual Studio Code.
 It is available here[https://code.visualstudio.com/].

 ## Working Steps
 1. After you have Visual Studio Code installed, get a basic understanding of your coding environment.
 It can be a little intimidating but learn a little bit about where things are!
 It can help you a bunch!

-2. Let's install packages that will help us
+2. Let's install **packages** in Visual Studio Code that will help us navigate and code easier
 - GitHub
 - Bootstrap 4
 - Prettier